diogro/cv/english.md

 -  Genetic architecture and the evolution of variational modularity
 -  Poster
-- **II Joint Congress on Evolutionary Biology 2018, Montpellier - France**
+- **II Joint Congress on Evolutionary Biology 2018, Montpellier, France**

 ## Research